brikr/sm64-real-time/README.md

 ng serve
 ```

-You can also deploy to your favorite Google Cloud project with the Google Cloud SDK:
+You can also deploy to your favorite Google Cloud project with the [Google Cloud SDK](https://cloud.google.com/sdk/):
 ```
-# TODO(brikr): Setup GAE stuff
 ng build
 gcloud app deploy
 ```